dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata.md

 <!--DHIS2-SECTION-ID:webapi_organisation_units_by_programs-->

 Purpose-built endpoint to retrieve associations between Programs and Organisation Units.
-This endpoint is the preferred way to retrieve programs that are either:
+This endpoint is the preferred way to retrieve program org unit associations.

 - unassigned to any organisation units
 - assigned explicitly to org units within the scope of logged in user capture scope.